-- Monitor celiac disease.
-Capsule endoscopy is sometimes used in monitoring this immune reaction to eating gluten.
+- Diagnose celiac disease.
+Capsule endoscopy is sometimes used in diagnosing and monitoring this immune reaction to eating gluten.

 - Screen for polyps.
 People who have inherited syndromes that can cause polyps in the small intestine might occasionally undergo capsule endoscopy.

 - Do follow-up testing after X-rays or other imaging tests.
-If results of an imaging test are unclear or inconclusive, your doctor might recommend capsule endoscopy to get more information.
+If the results of an imaging test are unclear or inconclusive, your doctor might recommend a capsule endoscopy to get more information.

 The risk, which is small, might be higher in people who have a condition — such as a tumor, Crohn's disease or previous surgery in the area — that causes a narrowing (stricture) in the digestive tract.
-If you have abdominal pain or are at risk of a narrowing of your intestine, your doctor likely will get a CT scan to look for a narrowing before using capsule endoscopy.
-Even if the imaging study is negative, there's still a small chance that the capsule could get stuck.
+If you have abdominal pain or are at risk of a narrowing of your intestine, your doctor likely will have you get a CT scan to look for a narrowing before using capsule endoscopy.
+Even if the CT scan shows no narrowing, there's still a small chance that the capsule could get stuck.

-If you do not see the capsule pass in your stool, your doctor may order an abdominal X-ray to make sure it is out of your body, but this is generally not necessary unless you have symptoms.
-A capsule causing signs and symptoms that indicate bowel obstruction must be removed, either by surgery or through an endoscopy procedure, depending on where the capsule is stuck.
+If the capsule hasn't passed in a bowel movement but isn't causing signs and symptoms, your doctor might give the capsule more time to leave your body.
+However, a capsule causing signs and symptoms that indicate bowel obstruction must be removed, either by surgery or through a traditional endoscopy procedure, depending on where the capsule is stuck.

 How you prepare

-- Stop or delay taking certain medications.
 To keep medication from interfering with the camera, your doctor might ask you not to take certain medications before the procedure.
-In other cases, your doctor will want you to take your medication two hours before or after you swallow the capsule that contains the camera.

-- Plan to take it easy for the day.
 In most cases, you'll be able to go about your day after you swallow the camera capsule.
 But you'll likely be asked not to do strenuous exercise or heavy lifting.
-If you have an active job, ask your doctor whether you can go back to work the day of your capsule endoscopy.
+If you have an active job, ask your doctor whether you can go back to work on the day of your capsule endoscopy.

 What you can expect

-On the day of your capsule endoscopy, your health care team will go over the steps in the procedure with you.
+On the day of your capsule endoscopy, your health care team will review the procedure.
 You might be asked to remove your shirt so that adhesive patches can be attached to your abdomen.
 Each patch contains an antenna with wires that connect to a recorder.
 Some devices don't require the patches.

 You wear the recorder on a special belt around your waist.
-The camera sends images to an antenna on your abdomen, which feeds the data to the recorder.
+The camera sends images to the antenna patches on your abdomen, which feed the data to the recorder.
 The recorder collects and stores the images.

 Once the recorder is connected and ready, you swallow the camera capsule with water.
 A slippery coating makes it easier to swallow.
 Once you swallow it, you shouldn't be able to feel it.

 You'll then go about your day.
 You can drive, and you might be able to go to work, depending on your job.
-Your doctor may recommend some restrictions, such as avoiding strenuous activity, including running and jumping.
+Your doctor will discuss restrictions — for example, avoiding strenuous activity, such as running and jumping — with you.